turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_calendar.md

 # Table: googleworkspace_calendar

-Query information about metadata of the specified calendar.

-**Note:**

-- A specific `id` of the calendar must be defined in all queries to this table.
+Get metadata information for a specific calendar.

+You must specify the calendar ID in the where or join clause (`where id=`, `join googleworkspace_calendar on id=`).

 ## Examples